rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/17_lecture.md

 ### Overview
 - most imp topic ⭐
-- we'll over XSS - reflected type & 8 challenges of XSS
+- we'll do XSS - reflected type & 8 challenges of XSS
 - XSS reflected - generally , u can exploit this vulnerability in bug bounty but if u're doing WAPT <br>
 	then u have to focus on XSS especially `XSS reflected` cuz this vulnerability comes in "OWASP TOP 10" <br>
-	but this vulnerability is easy to exploit & still many applications have this vulnerability ✔️
+	but this vulnerability is easy to exploit & still many applications have this vulnerability
 - how to exploit this vulnerability
-- if some part is already sanitized or if they put encoding on their application to secure it , so how to break/crack it ✔️
+- if some part is already sanitized or if they put encoding on their application to secure it , so how to break/crack it

 ### Others
 - in bug bounty , people earn good amount of money for doing this XSS & finding these sort of issues